 This is one of a series of short articles about trees in the Belfast Botanic Gardens compiled by the Friends group.
 The tree tag number relates to the BCC black tree maintenance tags, usually fixed on the tree trunk, 2 to 3m above ground level.

 Turkey oak or Austrian oak

 Quercus cerris is a medium size tree (in the UK usually smaller than Q. robur ).
 Its leaves are deeply divided and it is distinguished by the mossy appearance of the acorn cups.
 It is one of the cerris section of the genus Quercus.
 The leaves are narrower than those of Q. robur and Q. petrea and along with others of the cerris group of oaks, it has soft bristles surrounding the shoot buds.
-It is a native from SE France across to the Balkans and Turkey.
+It is a native of SE France across to the Balkans and Turkey.